List of international goals scored by Jared Borgetti

 Jared Borgetti is a retired footballer who represented the Mexico national football team and was his country's all-time highest goalscorer for twelve years with 46 goals until Javier Hernández surpassed him in 2017.
 He appeared 89 times for Mexico between 1997 and 2008.
-He made his debut on 5 February 1997 in a friendly against Ecuador at Estadio Azteca, scoring the second goal in a 3–1 victory.
+Called by then national team manager Bora Milutinović making his debut on 5 February 1997 in a friendly against Ecuador at Estadio Azteca, scoring the second goal in a 3–1 victory.
+Once Milutinović was terminated and upon the arrival of Manuel Lapuente, Borgetti was not included to 1998 World Cup national team roster.

+In the 2002 FIFA World Cup, Borgetti scored a memorable header against Italy during the group stage, where Mexico drew 1–1.
+FIFA has recognized it as “one of the best headers in World Cup history,” noting the technical difficulty of the play: Borgetti turned his head as the ball arrived, curving it into the net while tightly marked by Paolo Maldini, and scoring past Gianluigi Buffon — two players widely regarded among the greatest defender and goalkeeper, respectively, in football history.

 Borgetti became his country's top scorer when he scored his 36th goal against Costa Rica in a 2006 FIFA World Cup qualifier in September 2005; at the time the record of 35 was held jointly by Carlos Hermosillo and Luis Hernández.

 Out of Borgetti's 46 goals, 37 were in official matches while 9 came in friendlies.
 Borgetti has scored more goals (five) against Saint Vincent and the Grenadines and Trinidad and Tobago than any other nations.
 Borgetti scored a hat-trick in a 2002 FIFA World Cup qualifier against Trinidad and Tobago and scored four in a 7–0 victory over Saint Vincent and the Grenadines in a 2006 FIFA World Cup qualifier.
 Borgetti was the worldwide top scorer in 2006 FIFA World Cup qualification with 14 goals.